What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you should do when you encounter a blocked toilet is shutting off water valves behind the toilet.
-This is to ensure that there is no further water entering the tank while you work on unclogging it.
-The valve usually is located near to the base of tank, on the other side.
+The first step you must do when confronted with a blocked toilet is to turn off the valve for water flow that is behind the toilet.
+This step ensures that no water can enter the tank as you are working to unblock it.
+The valve is normally located near to the base of tank on one side.

 Step 2: Protect yourself with rubber gloves.

-Your hands must be protected from germs or bacteria found in your toilet bowl with rubber gloves prior to making use of any tools to unblock the drain.
+Hands must be protected from any germs or bacteria present in your toilet by wearing rubber gloves prior making use of any tool to clear the toilet.

 Step 3: Use a plunger.